-Are you a highly sensitive person?
-I’ve just learnt that I am and that most of my clients are too!
+Are you a Highly Sensitive Person (HSP)?
+I’ve just learnt that I am and that many of my clients and the women in my community are too!

 Winning Women Essex, the business network I run is also designed for sensitive women.
 I keep the numbers down so we can have an unhurried meeting and we don’t have sixty second presentations with timers as these create so many nerves and sensitive women don’t need extra worries like beating the clock!

 My late sister Heather was Highly Sensitive Person.
-I remember hera t age 16, unable to face going into school as she felt literally sick with worry.
-She ate Rennies all the time then.
+I remember her at age 16, unable to face going into school as she felt literally sick with worry.
+She ate Rennies, the indigestion medication all the time then.
 She was acutely sensitive to other people’s opinions and easily overwhelmed, avoided all family occasions like weddings.
 There was a seat for her and she didn’t show up.
 Much as she loved teaching, she was totally overwhelmed by the system and gave up after just a couple of terms, despite being a really competent teacher.
 On the other hand she was a strong, spiritual woman, gained her confidence enough to lead folk dancing and eventually became a gardener.